 – Bus 888 drives from the airport to the northern part of Jutland.
 Their bus stop is outside of Terminal 2.

 – Greyhound-bus 999 drives between Malmø (Sweden) and Copenhagen, stopping at Terminal 3 of Copenhagen airport, as well as Sydhavnen and Copenhagen Central Station.

 Our flight landed on time at 6am and after sorting out immigration and baggage we changed our clothes into winter gear.
 Temperature is going to hover around 5 Celsius and it is going to be windy so we have to dress our warmest.
-The train to from the airport to Nyhavn where we are going to stay is only 20 minutes and our hotel is walking distance to Kongens Nytorv station.
+The train from airport to Nyhavn where we are going to stay is only 20 minutes and our hotel is walking distant to Kongens Nytorv Station.

 The chilly weather hits us as we get off from the station and it takes a while to get used to.

 We opted to stay in Maritime Hotel in Nyhavn area because we only have one day and I would like to stay in the area with the iconic view of Copenhagen.
 Our rooms are not ready as we arrived far too early but the grumpy receptionist allowed us to leave our luggage in the storage area so we can start exploring the city.